abbasalizaidi/K8-single-node-cluster/README.md

   - Terraform v0.11.13
   - Ansible 2.7.6

 # Steps
   - Setup the tools mentioned in Prerequisites.
   - Clone the repo to your local machine.
   - Change the variables.tf  ( AWS account key and AWS secret Key and other accordingly).
+  - Create a public and private key using ssh-keygen command and provide a reference in security.tf accordingly.
+    (Keep the name as kube_key to avoid making changes to the code and keep the private key safe)

   - Run command to initialize terraform

     - ```terraform init```